《上一篇 ▲ 回目錄 ▲ 下一篇》

 我自己，還有 Ptaah 以及我們的科學家們，也只有在掌握必要的基礎資料的情況下，才能進行計算。

-Ah, then that means that you can’t give me any information if I tell you my data and calculations?
+Ah, then that means that you cannot give me any information if I tell you my data and calculations?

-- No, my words weren’t meant in such a way.
+- No, my words were not meant in such a manner.

-- They only referred to the fact that we couldn’t carry out these calculations without certain basic data.
+- They only referred to the fact that we could not carry out these calculations without certain basic data.

-- We couldn’t calculate these necessary basic data ourselves, however.
+- We could not calculate these necessary basic data ourselves, however.

-- But we can give you information, of course, because we do know the data, which we ourselves haven’t calculated but which we otherwise received.
+- But we can give you information, of course, because we do know the data, which we ourselves have not calculated but which we otherwise received.

 - However, it is my view that even if you had come into possession of the necessary basic data, which I rather doubt, you yourself could not carry out the calculations because certain calculation formulas and arithmetic formulas are of necessity, in order to work out the exact results.